HIPAA Privacy Notice

 You have the right to:

-• Inspect and obtain a copy of the PHI held by the Plan.
+- Inspect and obtain a copy of your PHI held by the Plan.
 However, access to psychotherapy notes, information compiled in reasonable anticipation of, or for use in legal proceedings, and access under certain other relatively unusual circumstances may be denied.
 If your PHI is maintained electronically, you will also have the right to request a copy in electronic format.
 Your request should be made in writing.
 A reasonable fee may be imposed for copying and mailing the requested information.

-• Receive a list of those individuals or entities to whom your dependents’ or your PHI has been disclosed, other than certain types of disclosures not required by HIPAA to be listed including, but not limited to disclosures (i) for Treatment,Payment or Health Care Operations, (ii) to you or your personal representative, or (iii) that you or your personal representative have authorized in writing.
+- Receive a list of those individuals or entities with whom your PHI has been disclosed, other than certain types of disclosures not required by HIPAA to be listed including, but not limited to disclosures (i) for Treatment, Payment or Health Care Operations, (ii) to you or your personal representative, or (iii) that you or your personal representative have authorized in writing.
 Such list is also referred to as an accounting.

-• Receive a notice in the event that the Plan (or a Business Associate) discovers a breach of unsecured PHI that could affect you.
+- Receive a notice in the event that the Plan (or a Business Associate) discovers a breach of unsecured PHI that could affect you.

-• Get a paper copy of this Notice at any time, even if you have agreed to receive it electronically.
+- Get a paper copy of this Notice at any time, even if you have agreed to receive it electronically.

 8. How do I make a complaint if I think my rights have been violated?

 You may file a complaint with the Plan’s Privacy Officer and with the Office of Civil Rights of the United States Department of Health and Human Services if you believe your privacy rights have been violated by the Plan.
-Their addresses are available under contact information below.
+Their addresses are available below.
 All complaints must be filed in writing.
 You will not be retaliated against for filing a complaint.

 9. Who is the Plan’s Privacy Officer?